 The following sources of revenue shall not be counted as military income: Hostile Fire/Imminent Danger Pay, Continental United States Cost of Living Allowance (COLA), overseas COLA, Family Separation Allowance, all travel and transportation-related allowances and entitlements and clothing allowances.

-Other income not counted toward family income include income from students under age 18, loans, grants, and scholarships, income tax refunds, insurance settlements, reimbursements for medical and dental care, and potentially other income.
+Other income not counted toward family income include income from students younger than 18 years old, loans, grants, and scholarships, income tax refunds, insurance settlements, reimbursements for medical and dental care and potentially other income.

 Check with your local finance office for more information regarding income qualifications.